bjornmeansbear/lectureScripts/ASustainableDesigner.md

 1. SGD looks the same.
 2. SGD looks eco-friendly.
 3. SGD looks innovative.

-((Click through lots of examples of my work as I say these things))

-These first three all the filters ad information room…

 4. SGD does not exist.
    - A Pessimistic interpretation?
    - An Optimistic interpretation?

+((Click through lots of examples of my work as I say these things))

 "Sustainable design does not exist" was first a pessimistic "fourth way."
 Is design all just trash? does design create waste period, so nothing is sustainable?
 Or, literally, sustainable design is not a thing: anything you are making is unmaking so much else.